tejeez/rf-frontends/README.md

 The module is old but they were really cheap at Lutikoiden tuuletus.
 With a nominal input power of 20 mW (13 dBm), it can be driven directly from common SDRs.

+It is designed to be mounted on a heatsink, transferring heat through the PCB using a grid of vias under the amplifier module.
+This avoids the mechanical trouble of achieving a good RF contact between the PCB and the heatsink.
+At low duty cycles, it may even work without a heatsink.

+Note that the PCB is 1 mm thick.